Virtual assistant

 These meters have two indexes (kWh hot and kWh cold).

-They increment respectively based on whether the temperature difference between the two probes is positive or negative.
+They increment respectively depending on whether the temperature difference between the two sensors is positive or negative.

 - AMTRON S3U_15_1.5_110_G3/4_BM_hc – 97174